Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Dialogs

 \subsection{Spectrum of Dialogs}

-Fixed and complete, \mi\ dialogs each represent an opposite end of this spectrum of unsolicited reporting dialogs as shown in Fig.~\ref{posets}.
-There are several dialogs between those two ends.
-For instance, consider a specification for an ATM dialog where PIN and amount must be entered first and last, respectively, but the transaction type (deposit or withdrawal) and account type (checking or savings) can be communicated in any order (see Fig.~\ref{posets}b):
+Fixed and complete, \mi\ dialogs represent opposite ends of this spectrum of dialogs shown in Table~\ref{tab:posets} that encompass several dialogs.
+For instance, consider a specification for an \textsc{itm} dialog where \textsc{pin} and amount must be entered first and last, respectively, but the transaction type (e.g., deposit or withdrawal) and account type (e.g., checking or savings) may be communicated in any order (see Table~\ref{tab:posets}b):